 Phoebe and Her Unicorn is the bestselling series from author and illustrator Dana Simpson.
 The adventures of awkward adolescent, Phoebe, and her mystical, unicorn BFF, Marigold Heavenly Nostrils, will endlessly entertain middle-grade readers.
 Though they have a few misadventures along the way, each zany situation brings the pair closer together.
 With this free printable drawing template, students have the chance to bring the book’s characters to life.
 But, that’s not all.
 This template also helps young fans recreate Dana’s cool comic style so they can dream up their very own gang of magical friends.

 After Phoebe accidentally hits a unicorn in the face with a rock, an unlikely but powerful friendship begins.
 Middle-graders will join the dynamic duo as they meet more mythical pals and learn more about what makes the other special.
 Once students finish the book, have them follow the simple template to draw Phoebe and Marigold (and several other fun characters) in all their cartoon glory.
 Be sure to positively acknowledge each student’s innovation!
 When they’re done, give them time to share their drawings with the rest of the class.
 Writing and illustration are both fantastic creative outlets, and this free printable drawing template is also a great opportunity to showcase patience and perseverance to blossoming middle-grade artists.
-After mastering the characters in the book, encourage them to branch out creatively and come up with drawings and stories of their own using this free printable create-your-own-cartoon-strip activity.
+After mastering the characters in the book, encourage them to branch out creatively and come up with drawings and stories of their own using the free printable create-your-own-cartoon-strip activity also on AMP Kids.